rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 - **Production-Ready** → Monitoring, Logging, Security.

 ---
-## 57. Java Singleton Design Pattern
+## 57. Singleton Design Pattern in Java
 The **Singleton pattern** ensures that a class has **only one instance** and provides a **global point of access** to that instance.
 This is useful for scenarios like **database connections, logging, configuration management, and thread pools**.

 ### 1. Implementing Singleton Pattern in Java**